Compound interest is no miracle. It’s math.

 Nominal interest rates are the stated, advertised, or quoted rates.
-Where no time period is stated, than per year (also known as per annum) is assumed.
+Where no time period is stated, then per year (also known as per annum) is assumed.

-Effective interest rates are what borrows have to actually pay, and depend on how frequently the nominal rate is compounded (i.e., which means adding interest to the balance of the loan).
+Effective interest rates are what borrowers have to actually pay, and depend on how frequently the nominal rate is compounded (i.e., which means adding interest to the balance of the loan).

-Here’s three practice problem that you can use to help you understand the difference:
+And three practice problems that you can use to help you understand the difference:

 - The nominal interest rate on a credit card balance is advertised as 21%.
 However, interest is compounded monthly.
 What is the annual effective interest rate?

 - The nominal interest rate is 1% per month.
 What is the annual effective interest rate when compounding continuously?